john-lennon-chan/synthPET_inference/datacentric-baseline/README.md

 ## Usage

-You can build the container by running `bash build.sh`.
+Please download the weights by this link: [https://drive.google.com/file/d/1TgQyLShReeVxePQwR7LtO_hbqouEa-kN/view?usp=sharing](https://drive.google.com/file/d/1TgQyLShReeVxePQwR7LtO_hbqouEa-kN/view?usp=sharing), and put the weight named "last.ckpt" into the folder datacentric-baseline/weights/ You can build the container by running `bash build.sh`.

 ## Testing